Futal/get_areena_sub/README.md

 # Get Yle Areena subtitles

 This small script download subtitles from Yle Areena, the website of the Finnish national broadcast company.
-Its primary goal was to learn using Selenium.
+Its primary goal was to learn using Selenium and improving my skills in using Git and Python.
 It has be useful a couple of times when ripping my own DVDs if the OCR gave bad results for converting the DVD subtitles.
 It may also be useful if you want to create a corpus of standard Finnish and spoken Finnish for linguistic studies.

 ## Installation